sodesne

 You should see a new device on your network raspberrypi.local.
 SSH in.
 Username is pi, password is raspberry.

 Now we’ve got a valid OS running on the Pi with all the default settings.
 Let’s personalize this machine.
-Raspbian ships with a tool raspi-config
+Raspbian ships with a tool raspi-config that you can use to easily change many settings.
+Launch this with the command sudo raspi-config

 Change the default password.
 This is super-important, otherwise your Pi is trivially easy to hack.